MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v1.0.11/New-AzureRmTag.md

         IT          0
 ```

-This example creates a predefined tag named "Department" with two values.
+The first command creates a predefined tag named "Department" with the value "Finance".
-If the tag name exists, **New-AzureRmTag** adds the value to the existing tag instead of creating a new one.
+The second command adds a value to the tag named "Department".
+Because the tag name exists, **New-AzureRmTag** adds the value "IT" to the existing tag instead of creating a new tag.

-### Example 4: Use a predefined tag
+### Example 4: Create a predefined tag with a value and apply it to a resource group
 ```
-PS C:\>New-AzureRmTag -Name "CostCenter" -Value "0001"
+PS C:\> New-AzureRmTag -Name "CostCenter" -Value "0001"
 Name:   CostCenter
 Count:  0
 Values: